CodingAbbas/README.md/README.md

 &nbsp;

 ## What the Data Revealed
 The results were more direct than anticipated.
-Fertility rate had a significant negative effect on GDP per capita growth.
+Fertility rate had a significant positive effect on GDP per capita growth.
-The increase in one unit fertility rate was associated with a 4.66% increase in GDP growth, after controlling for all country and year effects.
+The increase of one unit in fertility rate was associated with a 4.66% increase in GDP per capita growth, after controlling for all country and year effects.
 The relationship was more immediate and economically meaningful than expected.

 The model also captured sharp GDP contractions in 1991, 1992, 2009 and 2020, corresponding to post-Soviet transition, the global financial crisis and COVID.
 These shocks affected low fertility countries disproportionately more, reinforcing the argument that economies with weaker demographic foundations are more exposed to external shocks.